InnoDB Plugin Notes:

 (Bug#41569)

-When compressed MyISAM
+When compressed MyISAM files were

 opened, they were always memory mapped, sometimes causing